dtbooy/T3A2A/README.md

 7. Reservations are filtered by User_Id and presented.
 8. User selects create new reservation
    - A get request is sent to the route collection
-   - responds with data on available routes
+   - Responds with data on available routes
    - Once selected, a post request is sent to API
    - User Reservation is created
 9. User selects to view singular reservation
-   - get request is sent to the route collection
+   - Get request is sent to the route collection
-   - responds with more data on the selected route
+   - Responds with more data on the selected route
    - When delete reservation is selected a delete request is sent to the API
    - Reservations document is deleted from the database